openhwgroup/core-v-xif/doc/x-interface.md

 If source registers are used, operand A, B and C contain `rs1`, `rs2` and `rs3` respectively.
 For ternary instructions, the instruction format R4-type instruction format is to be used, defining the `rs3` register address by bits `instr_data[31:27]`.

-## Write-back Destination
+## Writeback Destination
 The default writeback destination for offloaded instruction is the RISC-V destination register specified by `instr_data[11:7]`.

 ## Dual-Writeback Instructions
 Custom ISA extensions may mandate dual register writebacks.
 In order to accomodate that need we provision the possibility to reserve multiple destination registers for a single offloaded instruction.
-For even destination registers other than `X0`,  `Xn` and `Xn+1` are reserved for write-back upon offloading a dual write-back instruction, where `Xn` denotes the destination register addresss extracted from `instr_data[11:7]`.
+For even destination registers other than `X0`,  `Xn` and `Xn+1` are reserved for writeback upon offloading a dual-writeback instruction, where `Xn` denotes the destination register addresss extracted from `instr_data[11:7]`.
+Support for dual-writeback instructions is enabled via the parameter `DualWriteback`.

 For responses resulting from dual-writeback instructions, the accelerator asserts `p_dualwb`.
-Upon accepting the accelerator response, the offloading core writes back data contained in `p_data0` to register `p_id[4:0]`.
+Upon accepting the accelerator response, the offloading core writes back data contained in `p_data[0]` to register `p_rd[4:0]`.
-`p_data1` is written back to `p_id[4:0]` + 1.
+`p_data[1]` is written back to `p_rd[4:0]` + 1.

-In order to maximize benefits from dual-writeback instructions, the interconnect response path must accomodate simultaneous transfer of two operation results (`p_data0` and `p_data1`).
-If none of the connected accelerators implement dual write-back instructions, the according signal paths will be removed by synthesis tools.

-In order to support accelerators implementing dual write-back instructions, the offloading core must include provisions to reserve two destination registers upon offloading an instruction.
+In order to support accelerators implementing dual-writeback instructions, the offloading core must include provisions to reserve two destination registers upon offloading an instruction.
 Also, the core should include provisions for simultaneous writeback, implying dual write-ports to the internal register file.

-## Write-after-Write Hazards (NEW)
+## Write-after-Write Hazards
 The accelerator interconnect does not provide any guarantees regarding response ordering of offloaded instructions.
 To prevent potential write-after-write hazards upon multiple offloaded instructions of different latencies targeting the same destination register, the accelerator adapter must wait for the destination register's scoreboard entry to be clean.